Qualified doctors Certified medications Online consultation with aftercare

 Bladder infection (cystitis) happens when bacteria, often from the skin or rectum, enter the urethra, and infect the wall of the bladder.
 Because women have a much shorter urethra than men, they are far more susceptible to bladder infection.

-As your oestrogen levels decrease around menopause, this can cause issues that make you even more susceptible.
+As your oestrogen levels decrease during menopause, your susceptibility increases.
 Oestrogen keeps tissues and mucous membranes in the vagina and urethra moist and muscles strong.
 When oestrogen levels fall, these tissues become thinner, drier and less acidic, and the muscles of the urinary tract weaker, making it easier for bacteria to enter the bladder through the vagina and urethra.
 This can result in bladder infections.

 In addition, a balanced oestrogen level helps keep the healthy bacteria in the vagina and bladder balanced.
 These bacteria protect against infections.
 Low oestrogen reduces the amount of healthy bacteria, making you more susceptible to infection, and it can also cause the pelvic floor to collapse.